tildearrow/furnace/doc/4-instrument/fm-opm.md

 - The crossed-arrows button can be dragged to rearrange operators.
 - The **OP1**, **OP2**, **OP3**, and **OP4** buttons enable or disable those operators.
 - **Amplitude Modulation (AM)**: Makes the operator affected by LFO.
-- **Hardware Envelope Generator (SSG-EG)**: Executes the built-in envelope, inherited from AY-3-8910 PSG.
-Speed of execution is controlled via Decay Rate.
-YM2610/YM2612 sound source only.
 - **Attack Rate (AR)**: determines the rising time for the sound.
 The bigger the value, the faster the attack.
 (0-31 range)
 - **Decay Rate (DR)**: Determines the diminishing time for the sound.
 The higher the value, the shorter the decay.
 It's the initial amplitude decay rate.
 (0-31 range)
 - **Sustain Level (SL)**: Determines the point at which the sound ceases to decay and changes to a sound having a constant level.
 The sustain level is expressed as a fraction of the maximum level.
 (0-15 range)